AcademySoftwareFoundation/opencue.io/content/docs/Other guides/customizing-rqd.md

     `opencue/rqd` container image, view the source code for [`rqd/Dockerfile`](https://github.com/AcademySoftwareFoundation/OpenCue/blob/master/rqd/Dockerfile)
     in the `master` branch on GitHub.

+### Reviewing sample CUDA Dockerfile

+The sample CUDA Dockerfile extends the default RQD container image to support GPU rendering on supported Nvidia Hardware.
+This requires Nvidia [Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html#installing-with-apt) to be installed on render nodes as a prerequisite.

+    Run the following command to review the sample `Dockerfile`:

+    ```bash
+    cat cuda/Dockerfile
+    ```
+    The command outputs the contents of the Dockerfile.

 ## Updating the sandbox environment